riletan/ritan-resume/README.md

 Regardless of where the app is deployed, it may need access to the following environment variables:

-- `PRIVATE_KEY` (optional): this is a code, determined by the author, which will provide URL access to a version of the résumé that includes private information.
+- `PRIVATE_KEY` (optional): this is a code, determined by the author, which will provide URL access to a version of the resume that includes private information.
 We recommend generating this code (e.g. a UUID or using a password generator).

 ## Private Link

 Your project can be configured to provide a secret URL that will display more information than the public URL.
-This is helpful if you want to send a complete résumé to a potential employer, or if you want to generate a PDF for your own use.
+This is helpful if you want to send a complete resume to a potential employer, or if you want to generate a PDF for your own use.
 In this version, you can include personal information such as email, phone number, and address that you don't want visible to the general public.

 ### Setup